Great Pyramid of Giza

-The Great Pyramid was built by quarrying an estimated 2.3 million large blocks weighing 6 million tonnes in total.
-The majority of stones are not uniform in size or shape and are only roughly dressed.
+The Great Pyramid was built by quarrying an estimated 2.3 million large blocks, weighing 6 million tonnes in total.
+The majority of the stones are not uniform in size or shape, and are only roughly dressed.
 The outside layers were bound together by mortar.
-Primarily local limestone from the Giza Plateau was used.
-Other blocks were imported by boat on the Nile: White limestone from Tura for the casing, and granite blocks from Aswan, weighing up to 80 tonnes, for the King's Chamber structure.
+Primarily local limestone from the Giza Plateau was used for its construction.
+Other blocks were imported by boat on the Nile: white limestone from Tura for the casing, and blocks of granite from Aswan, weighing up to 80 tonnes, for the "King's Chamber" structure.

-There are three known chambers inside the Great Pyramid.
+There are three known chambers inside of the Great Pyramid.
 The lowest was cut into the bedrock, upon which the pyramid was built, but remained unfinished.
-The so-called Queen's Chamber and King's Chamber, that contains a granite sarcophagus, are above ground, within the pyramid structure.
-Khufu's vizier, Hemiunu (also called Hemon), is believed by some to be the architect of the Great Pyramid.
-Many varying scientific and alternative hypotheses attempt to explain the exact construction techniques.
+The so-called Queen's Chamber and King's Chamber, which contain a granite sarcophagus, are above ground, within the pyramid structure.
+Hemiunu, Khufu's vizier, is believed by some to be the architect of the Great Pyramid.
+Many varying scientific and alternative hypotheses attempt to explain the exact construction techniques, but, as is the case for other such structures, there is no definite consensus.

-The funerary complex around the pyramid consisted of two mortuary temples connected by a causeway (one close to the pyramid and one near the Nile), tombs for the immediate family and court of Khufu, including three smaller pyramids for Khufu's wives, an even smaller "satellite pyramid" and five buried solar barges (boats).
+The funerary complex around the pyramid consisted of two mortuary temples connected by a causeway (one close to the pyramid and one near the Nile); tombs for the immediate family and court of Khufu, including three smaller pyramids for Khufu's wives; an even smaller "satellite pyramid"; and five buried solar barques.

+Purpose

+The Great Pyramid of Giza was the tomb of pharaoh Khufu, and still contains his granite sarcophagus.
+It had, like other tombs of Egyptian elites, four main purposes: